The mod 2 cohomology of the infinite families of Coxeter groups of type B and D as almost Hopf rings: Proof of the main theorems

-For any $ x = b_1 \odot \dots \odot b_r \in \mathcal{M} $, $ x|_{A_{\pi_n}} $ is the symmetrization of $ \bigotimes_{i=1}^r b_i|_{A_{\pi_{b_i}}} $.
+For any $ x = b_1 \odot \dots \odot b_r \in \mathcal{M}_B $, $ x|_{A_{\pi_n}} $ is the symmetrization of $ \bigotimes_{i=1}^r b_i|_{A_{\pi_{b_i}}} $.
 Given a partition $ \pi $, let $ \mathcal{M}_{\pi} $ be the set of elements $ x \in \mathcal{M}$ such that $ \pi_x = \pi $.

 We first prove that $ \varphi $ is injective.
-We proceed by contradiction.
-Hence we assume that there exists a non-trivial sum $ \sum_i x_i $ of elements of $ \mathcal{M} $ that is $ 0 $ when restricted to every elementary abelian $ 2 $-subgroup.
+We proceed by contradiction, and we assume that there exists a non-trivial sum $ \sum_i x_i $ of elements of $ \mathcal{M}_B $ that is $ 0 $ when restricted to every elementary abelian $ 2 $-subgroup.
 Let $ \pi $ be maximal among the set of partitions $ \left\{ \pi_{x_i} \right\}_i $.
-Since the restrictions of the elements of $ \mathcal{M}_{\pi} $ to $ A_{\pi} $ are linearly independent, this gives a contradiction.
-This proves injectivity.
+Since, by the explicit calculation above, the restrictions of the elements of $ \mathcal{M}_{\pi} $ to $ A_{\pi} $ are linearly independent, this gives a contradiction.